htmfilho/htmfilho.github.io/_posts/2012-01-31-choosing-between-vaadin-and-jsf.markdown

 layout: post
 title: "Choosing Between Vaadin and JSF"
 date: 2012-01-31 16:01:00 +0200
-categories: uncategorized browser java jsf open source software architecture user interface web
+categories: browser java jsf open source software architecture user interface web
 ---

 With the recent release of <a href="http://blog.primefaces.org/?p=1588" target="_blank">Primefaces 3.0</a>, JSF finally reaches an unprecedent level of maturity and utility that puts it face to face with other popular Rich Internet Applications (RIA) options, such as Google Web Toolkit (GWT), ExtJS, Vaadin, Flex and others.
 This open source project also proved to be very active and in a constant growing path.